 To prevent a UTV from tipping, the driver needs not to drive too steep hills, not drive too fast, and not corner too sharp.
 All this matters much more than where the driver’s body weight is placed on the vehicle.

 If a UTV tips over, regardless of being a more stable ride, it has a sturdy metal roll cage to help protect the rider and any passengers from impacts.
-But a roll cage is only useful as long as the rider and passengers stay inside the vehicle until it has completely stopped.
+But a roll cage is only effective if the rider and passengers remain inside the vehicle until it completely stops.

 This is why seatbelts are so crucial on UTVs.
 Without a seatbelt, you are more likely to fall out and no longer benefit from the protection provided by the roll cage.

-To maintain control of the vehicle, the driver must always remain firmly seated behind the steering wheel.
-Seatbelts prevent the rider and any passengers from being tossed around when jumping or riding on bumpy terrain.
+The driver must remain firmly seated behind the steering wheel to maintain control of the vehicle.
+Seatbelts prevent the rider and passengers from being tossed around when jumping or riding on bumpy terrain.

-Wearing seat belts helps a lot, but you still need to wear a helmet to prevent hitting your head against the vehicle’s roll cage or structural components.
+Wearing seat belts is crucial, but it’s also essential to wear a helmet to avoid striking your head against the vehicle’s roll cage or other structural parts.

-There is no real way to stay safe if your ATV overturns.
+There is no effective way to stay safe if your ATV overturns.
 Your best bet is to ride in a manner that prevents the bike from capsizing in the first place.

 Always refer to and understand your user manual’s safety instructions.
 They are there for a reason.